Faculty Expertise

 Ph.D., Electrical Engineering, Polytechnic Institute of Brooklyn

-Fiber-optic telecommunications, data links and broadband network.
+Fiber-optic telecommunications, data links, and broadband networks.

 Energy Management/ Environmental Technology and Sustainability

-Robert N. Amundsen
+Robert N. Amundsen, Ph.D.

 Associate Professor, Energy Management

-Ph.D., Energy management and policy, University of Pennsylvania, Philadelphia
+Ph.D., Energy Management and Policy, University of Pennsylvania, Philadelphia

 Ph.D., Civil Engineering, Pennsylvania State University